 President Donald Trump has lately been making some assertions about presidential pardons.
-On July 22, he tweeted that “the U.S. president has complete power to pardon.”
-The tweets came two days before his son-in-law Jared Kushner was set to speak with the Senate Intelligence Committee about his contacts with Russian officials during the campaign.
+On July 22, 2017, he tweeted that “the U.S. president has complete power to pardon.”

 But before the leader of the free world evaluates what’s possible in terms of pardoning his relatives and aides, he may want to take a look back at the presidential pardon that shook Washington, D.C. in the 1970s.